espcarlo27-byte/jce-cyber-lab/architecture/network-log-flow.md

 - Network detections do not rely on endpoint trust
 - Endpoint detections do not rely on network signatures
+- DNS detections are network-based, not AD-dependent
 - IP addresses are not treated as stable identifiers

 Correlation is based on:
 - Host identity
 - Process behavior
-- Protocol patterns
+- Network and DNS patterns
 - Temporal relationships

 This enables detections that remain effective even when:
 - IPs change (DHCP)
-- Attackers rotate infrastructure
+- Attack infrastructure rotates
-- Partial telemetry is unavailable
+- Full packet capture is unavailable

 ---